 “Unfortunately, we can’t help you guys with that,” Tom said.
 “You’re on your own, I’m afraid.”

 “Would it be easier if we came out to our folks?”
 Pat asked.

 “No,” I replied, “it might become harder if you come out.”
 Pat, Callen, and Tom burst out laughing.

 “What?”
-I asked Tom.
-He smirked then shook his head.
+I asked, because I didn’t know what they were laughing about.
+Tom smirked then shook his head.
 He stuck his fist out with his thumb extended straight up.
 That helped me realize what I’d said.